kutzkov/KONG/README.md

 # KONG
 Data and software for project KONG (Kernels for ordered neighborhood graphs)

-Currently under construction, please visit later for code and data.
+Currently under construction, please visit again soon for code and data.